greg300/food2go/README.md

-# ECE568_Team4
+# Food2Go
-Software Engineering of Web Applications Team Project.
+## ECE 568 - Software Engineering of Web Applications

+This repository includes code to represent a takeout & delivery management system for a restaurant, built with Google Firebase and Node.js.

 ## Team Members: